polterguy/magic/README.md

 ## Use ChatGPT to chat with your website

-Magic allows you to inject a simple JavaScript file into your website, which you can use to _"have a conversation with your website"_.
-It works by allowing you to crawl your website, and scrape it for data, which ends up becoming training data for a custom OpenAI based machine learning model, which later allows your clients to _"have a conversation with your website"_.
+Magic allows you to inject a JavaScript file into your website, allowing your visitors to _"have a conversation with your website"_.
+Magic will crawl your website scraping it for data, ending up becoming training data for a custom OpenAI based machine learning model.
+This allows your clients to _"have a conversation with your website"_.
 Use cases might be.

 * Support bots
 * Sales and marketing bots